 Historical mining in the Kitsault area has resulted in the development of baseline data for more than 20 years.
-A number of Project-specific baseline studies were completed by Rescan Environmental Services Ltd (Rescan), SRK Consulting (SRK), AMEC and Knight Piésold, .
-Studies and monitoring included:
+A number of Project-specific baseline studies were completed by Rescan Environmental Services Ltd (Rescan), SRK Consulting (SRK), AMEC and Knight Piésold in support of the Feasibility Study and the Environmental Assessment.